 When your kids ask what they’re doing home on a Monday they would have normally spent at school, remind them of this: MLK Day gives us a day to reflect on the monumental changes one man set in motion.

 What did Martin Luther King Jr. do for us?

 Martin Luther King Jr. fought for equal rights amongst black and white citizens in the 1950s and 1960s.
 These rights included the right to work and make an honest living, the right to vote, the right to use public places and the right to receive a good education.
-It is important to educate, remember and honor the man that made these equal rights possible for our children and for all of us.

-Celebrating Martin Luther King Jr. Day with kids
+9 Ways to celebrate Martin Luther King Jr. Day with kids